 Jessica is a lover of all things involving nature and animals.
 She also has taken classes for elementary education.

-With everyone stuck inside during the pandemic and more and more students doing distance learning, it may feel like kids are missing out on some of the nature-based education they would get from in-class projects and field trips.
+Distance learning is a common way for kids to receive an education, but it may feel like kids are missing out on some of the nature-based education they would get from in-class projects and field trips.
 If you are feeling like your child could benefit from learning more about nature, try these projects!
 They are easy to do at home, and they will help to spark some curiosity about the world around them.

 How Kids Can Learn About Nature From Home